AkshaykumarBijjaragi/Reactjs/docs/installation.md

-# React Project Without Create React App (Using Parcel)
+## React Project With Using Parcel

 This repository provides a basic setup for a React project without using Create React App, using Parcel as the bundler.
 Follow the steps below to initialize and configure the project.